Henry Colburn: Books

 After the successes of Lady Caroline Lamb's Glenarvon (1816) and Lady Morgan's France (1817), Colburn, at the suggestion of William Upcott, brought out the first edition of John Evelyn's Diary in 1818.
-It was followed by his publication of Pepys's Diary in 1825.
+It was followed by his publication of Richard Griffin, 3rd Baron Braybrooke‘s edition of Pepys's Diary in 1825, followed by his expanded further editions in 1848-49, and 1854.
 At the height of Theodore Hook's headlong London career, Colburn offered him £600. for a novel, and Sayings and Doings (1824) was the result.
 Six thousand copies of the three volumes are said to have been sold.
-In 1827 he published Thomas Skinner Sturr's anonymous Richmond, or stories in the life of a Bow Street officer, the earliest collection of detective stories.
+In 1827, he published Thomas Skinner Sturr's anonymous Richmond, or stories in the life of a Bow Street officer, the earliest collection of detective stories.

 In 1826, Colburn published The Posthumous Works of Anne Radcliffe, featuring Gaston de Blondeville, and A Memoir of The Authoress, the first known biographical work on Mrs. Radcliffe.

 Colburn was a major purveyor of the fashionable novel mode of social fiction called "Silver Fork" after a phrase coined by William Hazlitt.

 The series of Colburn's Modern Standard Novelists (1835–41, 19 vols.), containing works by Thomas Campbell, Bulwer Lytton, Theodore Hook and Harrison Ainsworth, Lady Morgan, Robert Plumer Ward, Horace Smith, Marryat, Thomas Henry Lister, G. P. R. James, and George Robert Gleig.
 Colburn also numbered among "my authors" Disraeli, John Banim, and fashionable novelists of the day.

 Colburn's book series, The Naval and Military Library of Entertainment: A Series of Works from the Pens of Distinguished Officers.
 Now First Collected (1834, 20 vols.), contained works by Marryat, Gleig and other lesser known authors on nonfiction subjects, including travel and memoirs, and military-related fiction, "particularly suited to the taste and pursuits of the members" of the Army and Navy.

+In addition, he published several important works on British naval history, including Edward Pelham Brenton's The Naval History of Great Britain (1837) and Life and Correspondence of John, Earl of St. Vincent (1838) as well as Sir Nicholas Harris Nicolas's seven-volume The Dispatches and Letters of Vice Admiral Lord Viscount Nelson (1844–1846)".

+Among the important British diplomatic documents that he published were G. P. R. James, ed., Letters Illustrative of the Reign of William III from 1696 to 1708 Adressed to the Duke of Shrewsbury by James Vernon, Esq., Secretary of State].]
+(Three volumes, 1841).